Who's ready for some heresy?!?!?!?

 If you are like our more typical customer, you ride your bike a lot, relatively quickly, and for enjoyment.
 Enjoyment might include the occasional race or race-like event, but far more often than not it's just riding, group rides, days getting lost in the hills or on the trails, making the motorcycle noise when you feel good, wishing it would all be over soon when you don't.

 Mike will suggest that I artfully put a bunch of links in here, which is hard to do in this, so I will put them in (what's the opposite of artfully? - clumsily?) clumsily.
-Some of the best wheels we make are FSW3, RFSW3, Select, Select Disc, Select MTB, and Custom.
+Some of the best wheels we make are FSW3, road wheels, disc wheels, mountain bike wheels, and full custom.